gstew5/cs4100-sp19/doc/ir.md

 ## Compiling IR to Assembly

-We'll generate assembly from IR by definining a recursive function, `C[ e ]`, that maps expressions to lists of assembly instructions.
+We'll generate assembly from IR by defining a recursive function, `C[ e ]`, that maps expressions to lists of assembly instructions.
 To make our lives easier as we define `C`, we'll enforce as a **compilation invariant** (about which more below) that the list of instructions produced by `C[ e ]` leaves the stack unchanged *except* for storing `e`'s result on top.

 ### Example: Unary Expressions